Sawy7/mbed-simulator/README.md

 ### Motivation
  - While *some* of the instructions from the original readme work, most of them don't anymore because of version mismatches and whatnot.
  - What's extra frustrating is that even the docker image doesn't work
+   - I mean is anyone really surprised?
+That a docker image doesnt "just works out of the box"?
- - Not all the demos that are online exist in the original repository.
+ - Not all the demos that are online exist in the [original repository](https://github.com/ARMmbed/mbed-simulator) nor the [originally original repository](https://github.com/janjongboom/mbed-simulator).
  - I need my Embedded Systems students to have an independent (of internet, arm server outages etc.) development environment.

 ### What's new?
- - Has a stdin serial demo also thanks to @janjongboom
+ - Has a stdin serial demo also thanks to [@janjongboom](https://github.com/janjongboom)
  - We almost made the MQTT demo work (but socket.recv function does not timeout so the program hangs).
  - Readme below is modified to reflect updated/advised setup method.
- - This also sets up a modified version of FreeRTOS-Emulator repo by @alxhoff.
+ - This also sets up a modified version of [FreeRTOS-Emulator repo](https://github.com/alxhoff/freeRTOS-Emulator) by [@alxhoff](https://github.com/alxhoff).
  - It sets up some of my favourite editors and programs too (sublime, terminator)

 ### Documentation
+ - A quick introduction video (youtube) can be found [here](https://www.youtube.com/watch?v=FjyCILASznE) and advice on running it on a VM can be found [here](https://www.youtube.com/watch?v=guM6YvnveaM).
  - Neither mbed OS 6 nor mbed 2 _(which used to keep showing up on google search)_ is not even remotely compatible with 5.x.
 So please don't refer to those docs.
  - Original mbed documentation is neatly hosted at https://os.mbed.com/docs/mbed-os/v5.15/introduction/index.html
    - As much as 5.15 API is mostly compatible with 5.11, some things may not be.
 And it will surely be deprecated soon.